Golf0ned/personal-website/src/data/blog/add-blog-post.md

 Three things need to be done:

-1. Copy and modify the template file
+1. Copy and modify the template file in `data/blog/`
 2. Add the post to `components/Blog/BlogData.tsx`
 3. Add to site map